• >

 Contact your bank or building society

-If you can't find your purse or wallet, call your bank or building society as soon as possible to:
+If you can't find your purse or wallet, call your bank, building society or credit card provider (or card issuer, such as Visa or Mastercard) as soon as possible to:

 • Report your cards as lost or stolen: These will be permanently deactivated immediately and new ones can be ordered.
-Replacement cards usually arrive within 7-10 working days.
+Replacement cards usually arrive within three to seven working days.

 • Check your statement: If you don't recognise any of the transactions tell your bank.
 They can open a fraud case and credit your account with the lost amount while they investigate.